Species identification

 Examples include:

-- Predator identification from saliva swabs of wound sites, hair snags and scat samples
+- Predator detection from forensic samples like saliva swabs of wound sites, hair snags and scat samples

-- Where other methods may be time-consuming, DNA samples derived from gut contents can identify prey items using PCR and sequence data from mitochondrial DNA gene regions.
+Where other methods may be time-consuming, DNA samples derived from gut contents can identify diet using PCR and sequence data from mitochondrial DNA gene regions.
+We are also able to offer next-generation amplicon sequencing services using the 454 GS Junior that enables deeper coverage where diet is unknown and can process larger numbers of samples. - Wildlife forensics